Workshop Recordings and Feedback

 I reference you to the Memo of 5-28-21, sent to Emily Muth, from Thomas Vitolo, Phd.
 His comments reflect my thoughts, so I say ditto.
 Thank you!

-Don Preister over 2 years ago
+Don Preister over 3 years ago

 The top priority for OPPD needs to be removing the coal-fired power plant from North Omaha.
 Converting the plant to gas is cleaner than coal, but it is not sufficient.
 Our community members in North Omaha deserve air that is equally as clean as our community members in Dundee, West O, and Aksarben.
 The North Omaha power plant is an embarrassing example of environmental racism that should have been addressed years ago.

-nickmccreary93 almost 3 years ago
+nickmccreary93 over 3 years ago

 The model should include what would happen to power plants in the Missouri River floodplain if one or more of the upstream dams were to break during a record flood event.